Kawad Yatra 2026: Dates, Types, Rituals & Significance for Kanwariyas

 Welcome to Kawad Yatra: A Devotional Journey to Lord Shiva

-Kanvar or Kawad — What Does It Mean (Kawad Yatra Kya Hai)
+Kanvar or Kawad — What Does It Mean (What Is Kawad in English?)

 Kanwar (or Kawad / कांवड़) is a bamboo pole or stick, balanced on the shoulders with pots (generally two) at both ends.
 These pots are filled with holy Gangajal collected from the Ganga river.
 The entire setup is called a “Kawad.”